Engineering

 EG 4101.
 Eng.
 Design & Analysis Workshop III.
 1 Semester Hour.

 Course activities involve application of professional and ethical concepts from the National Society of Professional Engineers (NSPE) Code of Ethics for Engineers and ethical frameworks such as utilitarianism and virtue theory for ethical decision making.
 Course activities require students to identify ethical/professional issues, perform systematic analysis, and make informed judgments based on the impact of product/process design or engineering solutions in global, economic, environmental, and societal contexts.
 Course activities require students to independently identify and apply new knowledge through reference to external resources such as engineering standards and research publications.
-(Fall; Spring) Prerequisites: PL2301.
+(Fall) Prerequisites: PL2301.

 EG 4102.
 Special Topics I. 1 Semester Hour.